 As the conversation is starting to include the Pandemic’s end, I would like to give you an update on how we are re-emerging.
 The key words are growth and reorganization.
 Most of you know that Jessica, our trusty, reliable and caring NP of over 5 years now, moved to eastern Mass last year but has stayed on in her role remotely.
 I knew we needed a provider to replace her presence at the office, even though she has been able to continue to provide care and do so many important things remotely.

 I knew it would be difficult to find the right person.
 So….
 I hired two!

-I am excited to announce that not one, but two, NPs will be joining the practice this year.
+I am excited to announce that a NP will be joining the practice this year.

 Trish McPhee, NP (photo to follow as her start date approaches) will join us later this year in the beginning of August.
 She is moving (home) from California where she has been a nurse for 28 years, the last 16 of which she has been an NP.
 She has worked in Primary Care, in Emergency Room care, in Palliative care, and as an educator for nurses as well as through workshops in Anthroposophic Medicine for families in her area and beyond.
 She is a caring and experienced provider who has talents and perspective that will make an amazing addition to our team.